-However, the Department of Public Safety encourages accurate and prompt reporting of all crimes to the campus police or the appropriate municipal police agency, including when the victim elects to, or is unable to, make such a report.
+However, the Department of Public Safety encourages accurate and prompt reporting of all crimes to the Philadelphia Police Department, including when the victim elects to or is unable to, make such a report.
 Doing so helps the Department accurately report crime statistics, determine whether crime patterns are present, and better protect the campus community from future criminal acts.